jeffwilliams/Torrentflow/README.md

 Installation and running requires:

   * ruby
+  * ruby1.8-dev
   * g++
   * make
-  * libtorrent-rasterbar-dev, and libtorrent-rasterbar (version 0.14 or higher)
+  * libtorrent-rasterbar-dev, and libtorrent-rasterbar (version 0.14 - 0.16)
+  * libasio-dev (if not installed as part of boost)
   * json rubygem
   * mahoro rubygem
   * sinatra rubygem